Sinusitis in Children

 - Warm compresses.
-Apply a warm, moist towel to your child’s nose, cheeks, and eyes to help relieve pain in the face.
+Apply a warm, moist towel to your child’s nose, cheeks, and eyes to help ease pain in the face.

 What can I do to prevent sinusitis in my child?

-There are things that can help your child avoid sinusitis.
+There are things that can help your child prevent sinusitis.
 They include:

 - Have your child use saline sprays, washes, or both.
 Use these often to keep the nose as moist as possible.